vinh-tran1/OfficeHours/README.md

 O(H), or Office(H)ours, is an office hours calendar and visualizer to better organize and coordinate schedules designed with the user in mind.
 Rather than just being a website that displays set classes OHs, O(H) offers a more individualized way to keep track of OHs.
 In addition, it offers seamless communication with professors and TA/ULAs as they can update times and events on the app which will automatically update on the student's view.

-## Table of Contents

-Table of Contents Here

 ## Tech Stack

 - React + Chakra UI